The Topology of General Cosmological Models: The Closure Criterion

-\textbf{Acknowledgements.} The authors would like to thank G. F. R. Ellis and D. Pogosyan for helpful suggestions.

-\section{The Ehlers and Ellis Spatial Ricci Formula}
+\subsection{The Ehlers and Ellis Spatial Ricci Formula}

-In this section we present justification for the Ricci formula \eqref{rformula} associated with spatial sections.
-This formula is due to Ehlers \cite{Ehlers} and Ellis \cite{Ellis0} (see also \cite{Ellis}), although a detailed derivation does not seem to be recorded in the literature.
-We will work with the setting and notation set forth in Section \ref{sec2}.
+Here we present justification for the Ricci formula \eqref{rformula} associated with spatial sections.
+This formula appears in \cite{Ellis} (see also \cite{Ehlers} and \cite{Ellis0}), although a detailed derivation does not seem to be recorded in the literature.

 First observe that the second fundamental form of a time slice is given by $A_{ij}=\langle\nabla_i u,\partial_j\rangle$, and by the Gauss equations

 where $\mathbf{R}_{ijkl}$ and $R_{ijkl}$ denote the curvature tensors of $\mathbf{g}$ and $g$, respectively, while $i$, $j$, $k$, and $l$ indicate directions tangent to the slice.
 Taking traces produces